mpaillassa/MaxiMask/README.md

 (Note that _classes.priors_ and _classes.thresh_ should contain one line per class even when not all classes are requested; lines of non requested classes will just be ignored).

 Abbreviated names stand for:
-* CR: cosmic rays
+* CR: cosmic rays 1
-* HC: hot columns
+* HC: hot columns 2
-* BC: bad columns
+* BC: bad columns 4
-* BL: bad lines
+* BL: bad lines 8
-* HP: hot pixels
+* HP: hot pixels 16
-* BP: bad pixels
+* BP: bad pixels 32
-* P: persistence
+* P: persistence 64
-* STL: satellite trails
+* STL: satellite trails 128
-* FR: fringe patterns
+* FR: fringe patterns 256
-* NEB: nebulosities
+* NEB: nebulosities 512
-* SAT: saturated pixels
+* SAT: saturated pixels 1024
-* SP: diffraction spikes
+* SP: diffraction spikes 2048
-* BBG: bright background
+* BBG: bright background 4096
-* BG: background
+* BG: background 0

+Each power of two is the corresponding single mask code of the class.

 # LICENSE
 Copyright (c) 2018 Maxime Paillassa.